-- 1. Flush the cooling system with clean water in order to remove any debris. - 2.
-Close the drain valve (if equipped).
+2. Close the drain valve (if equipped).
 Clean the drain plugs.
 Install the drain plugs.
-Refer to the Operation and Maintenance Manual, "Torque Specifications" topic (Maintenance Section) for more information on the proper torques.
+For the proper torque, refer to the Specifications Manual, SENR3130, "Torque Specifications".

 Fill the cooling system no faster than 19 L (5 US gal) per minute to avoid air locks.